-Unlike powder-bed 3D printing technologies such as direct metal laser sintering (DMLS), Formalloy's LMD process deposits metal with a coaxially aligned laser/powder nozzle.
+Unlike powder-bed technologies such as direct metal laser sintering (DMLS), Formalloy's LMD process deposits metal with a coaxially aligned laser/powder nozzle.
 Our process typically achieves much faster build times, superior material properties and a much larger build envelope compared with powder-bed technologies.

 Formalloy’s LMD process can produce parts with dimensions from less than 1 mm to greater than 1 meter with bead widths from 250 micron and up

 Formalloy's LMD Cladding technology is used to create wear and corrosion-resistant coatings that are 100% dense and metallurgically bonded to the substrate.
 The LMD cladding process inputs minimal heat to the part compared with PTA, TIG and MIG weld processes.
 LMD provides very low dilution between the coating and substrate and allows for fine deposit microstructures, precise control of the coating thickness and reduced distortion into the base part.
 For wear resistance, a variety of nickel, cobalt, and carbide-based powders can be used.

 Formalloy's LMD Part Repair technology can be used to rebuild damaged or worn areas of valuable machine components, dies or molds.
 LMD produces 100% dense, metallurgically bonded features to the damaged part, with layer thickness from microns and up, thus enabling a variety of repair applications that require minimal post-process machining.